Altamira child emasculations: Supreme Court annuls part of the trial

 On March 24, 1995, Edmilson da Silva Frazão surprised the court by requesting a new hearing.
 In his new testimony, he refuted everything he had previously, claiming that he had been under pressure from the Federal Police.
-Three days later, Edmilson returned to the court and reaffirmed his statements, claiming that he was urged and coerced to give further testimony by three men, named Hercilio, Arnaldo and Amadeu, which offered him money and he couldn't refuse.
+Three days later, Edmilson returned to the court and reaffirmed his statements, claiming that he was urged and coerced to give further testimony by three men, named Hercilio, Arnaldo and Amadeu, which offered him money and he could not refuse.
 Accordingly, the defense lawyers sent a habeas corpus application to the Federal Supreme Court, alleging that Judge Arrifano was partially judging the case, which made the right of defense impossible.
 The Second Panel acknowledged irregularities in the case, and issued a request to the state court, ordering the hearing of new defense statements, which reopened the investigation phase and nullified the defendants' conviction.
 However, the habeas corpus was not granted.
 On August 22, 1995, the First Chamber of the State Court of Justice decided to revoke the remand of Césio Brandão, who was held for more than two years in Bélem.
 After the decision, Brandão declared his intention to sue the state, claiming to have been used as a scapegoat by authorities to hide flaws in the investigation process.
 On September 12, the other defendants were also released, following the same line as Césio's lawyers.